 We assign a baa3 Liquid Resources score, one notch below the baa2 initial score.
-The downward adjustment takes into account the encumbrance of the bank's liquid assets, but also our expectation that excess liquidity from the Bauspar product will tighten considerably over the course of the next few years.
+The downward adjustment takes into account our expectation that excess liquidity from the Bauspar product will tighten over the course of the next few years.

 With Bauspar deposits having by far exceeded the demand for Bauspar loans over many years, Bauspar contracts have been a stable and reliable source of funding for non-Bauspar mortgage lending activities of Bausparkassen, which also invested some of the excess funds in securities portfolios.
 If mortgage rates remain around current levels, we expect a pickup in the demand for Bauspar loans, and a corresponding reduction in excess deposits, which will induce BKM and its peers to manage liquidity more tightly.